tdowgielewicz/sdc_p4/readme.md

 Get frame -> Remove Disortion -> Transform Perspective -> Image Preprocessors -> Find Lines -> Draw Lines ->  Retransform Perspective -> Mix with orginal frame -> Put some text about

 Here's a link to my [video](result.mp4) result in this repo repo.
-However it can be also find on youtube: https://youtu.be/sPoX2raTDsw

 ---